-The State of Illinois is facing future financial pension obligations of staggering proportions, and many local governments are straining under the growing cost of employee pensions.
+The State of Illinois has unfunded employee pension liabilities of over \$62 billion, and many local governments are straining under the growing cost of employee pensions.
+The City of Chicago's Commission to Strengthen Chicago's Pension Funds concluded that the City's police and fire pension funds may run out of money within ten years.
 The Civic Federation urges the General Assembly to pass legislation to reform the five State retirement systems as well as local government pension plans in order to ensure the financial viability of our state and local governments as well as the retirement security of state and local employees and retirees.
-There is a very real risk that some pension plans may run out of money to pay for pensions in the near future if nothing is done.